What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - How do I find peace living in a world where there is cruelty and evil?

-However, if you’re curious about the spiritual dimension of life, a faith-based or faith-oriented therapist can help you connect the work you’re doing in therapy to the spiritual path you follow.
+If you’re curious about the spiritual dimension of life, a faith-based or faith-oriented therapist can help you connect the work you’re doing in therapy to the spiritual path you follow.

-All the better if you find a therapist whose approach to spirituality is compatible with yours.
+It’s important to find a therapist whose approach to spirituality is compatible with yours.
 While a therapist from a different religious background can help you explore spiritual questions on your own terms, their ability to engage with you on religious topics or themes will depend on how much they know or understand about your religion or spirituality.

 What Are the Different Types of Faith-Based Counseling?

-There are many different ways to get faith-based counseling.
+There are many ways to get faith-based counseling.
 It’s important to understand the differences between these options.
 Which one is right for you will depend on your reason for seeking therapy or counseling.

 Types of Faith-Based Counseling